 Last year, MEFAP funds provided nearly 21 million healthy meals through the food banks’ statewide network of more than 800 food pantries, meal programs and shelters.

-Working together as the Food Bank Coalition of Massachusetts, the four banks are seeking a total of $20 million in MEFAP funding, an increase of $2.6 million or the equivalent of 4 million healthy meals.
+Working together as the Food Bank Coalition of Massachusetts, the four banks are seeking a total of $20 million in MEFAP funding, an increase of $2 million. $20 million in MEFAP funding will provide almost 25 million healthy meals in 2020.